Skip to content

 China warns world against harmful US trade deals

 China warned Monday that it would “take countermeasures” against countries that try to curry favor with the US by hurting Beijing.
-More than 70 countries have reached out to Washington in hopes of brokering deals to avoid eye-watering tariffs, and US President Donald Trump said last week that Latin American countries should “maybe” choose between trade with China and America.

 Innovation: cause for optimism amid the global food crisis

 How long will food prices keep rising?
 Will food itself become scarce?
 There's a lot of doom and gloom these days about the global food crisis, made even worse by Russia's war in Ukraine.
+But there are some reasons to be hopeful, Bill & Melinda Gates Foundation CEO Mark Suzman said during a livestream conversation hosted by GZERO Media in partnership with the organization he leads.

 How Russia's war is starving the world: food expert Ertharin Cousin

 Russia and Ukraine are agricultural powerhouses.
 Between the two they account for almost a third of the world's wheat exports.
 But the war and sanctions against Moscow have crippled their ability to feed the world.
-The war has created a perfect storm that will lead to a global food price and supply crisis, according to Ertharin Cousin, former head of the UN World Food Programme, who spoke with Ian Bremmer on GZERO World.
+The war has created a perfect storm that wil lead to a global food price and supply crisis, according to Ertharin Cousin, former head of the UN World Food Programme, who spoke with Ian Bremmer on GZERO World.

 A perfect storm of food insecurity: a problem for all of us